Rockthor1106/Rockthor1106/README.md

 ### Hi there, I'm Jhan/Rockthor👋
-- 🧑 I'm 22 years old
+- 🧑 I'm 23 years old
-- 🎓 I’m currently studying a software systems engineering degree at ICESI university
+- 🎓 I’m a software engineer
 - 📫 How to reach me: jccarvajalbastidas@gmail.com
 - ⚡ Fun fact: I enjoy disarming things to understand how they works inside
 <br>